Chart: S.Africa: BOYCOTT: Liberal owned Dischem’s share price drops by R1.9 billion ($109 million) after No People Letter

-Dis-Chem loses R1.9 billion after no-whites letter
+Dis-Chem loses R1.9 billion after no-people letter

 Daily Investor • 15 Nov 2022

-Dis-Chem has lost R1.9 billion in value since a leaked letter from CEO Ivan Saltzman revealed a moratorium on employing or promoting white people.
+Dis-Chem has lost R1.9 billion in value since a leaked letter from CEO Ivan Saltzman revealed a moratorium on employing or promoting people.

 Solidarity CEO Dirk Hermann published the letter on Twitter on 13 October, causing a backlash against Dis-Chem and calls for a boycott against the pharmacy chain.

-The company initially stuck to its ban on appointing or promoting white people, saying it regretted the wording and tone of the letter but not its intent.
+The company initially stuck to its ban on appointing or promoting people, saying it regretted the wording and tone of the letter but not its intent.

 “We stand by the unequivocal imperative to continue our transformation journey.
 Equality, diversity, and inclusivity are important throughout Dis-Chem,” it said.